ryoung-sf/utilities_app/README.md

 * The application uses [Letter Opener](https://github.com/ryanb/letter_opener) in development to receive mail.
 All emails sent in development should open in a new tab in the browser.

 **Frontend**
-* Views leverage server-side render HTML via ERB with Hotwire and snippets of Javascript (JS) for required updates where necessary.
+* Views leverage server-side rendered HTML via ERB files with Hotwire and snippets of Javascript (JS) for required updates where necessary.
 * JS packaged leveraged via importmaps:
     * chartkick
     * Chart.bundle